IvanDeSchreck/Son-Of-Chaos/persons.md

 ## Joseph von Berg
 Father of Lara and husband of Miranda.
 Emperor of the Empire of Bergen

+## Key von Berg
+Brother of Lara von Berg and head of the Imperial Trust Fund

+## Tess von Berg
+Sister of Lara von Berg.
+CEO of the Berg Company and married to Oleg von Klein.

 # Servants
 ## Susan
 Maid at the palace